 What happens next

-If you don’t agree with the settlement, you can opt out.
-This means you remove yourself from the class action, and you won’t get any compensation from the settlement.
-But you still have the right to make your own claim against Canada for harm you suffered.
+If you don’t agree with the settlement, you have the right to make your own claim against Canada for harm you suffered.

 How to make a claim for compensation